ScreenStaring/shopify-dev-tools/README.md

        sdt products command [command options] [arguments...]

     COMMANDS:
-       ls, l    List some of a shop's products) help, h  Shows a list of commands or help for one command
+       ls, l    List some of a shop's products or the products given by the specified IDs help, h  Shows a list of commands or help for one command

     OPTIONS: